PlatformOfTrust/react-elements-of-trust/colors/colors.md

 > This file contains color schemes for Platform of Trust UI Elements.
 This color scheme should be followed while designing new elements and updating existing ones.

-The usage of identity asset of *Platform of Trust Oy*, including *UI color schemes*, any *single color* or *any combination of colors* under the `/colors` path is restricted and can only be used with express written consent.

 ## Colors for Dark and Light Backgrounds

 1. Dark Background Color: *#7955FF*